-A 10-acre grassland, raptor foraging habitat is required to be restored in the southwest corner of the site.
+A 10-acre grassland, raptor foraging habitat is required to upland, transitional, and freshwater/brackish habitat area would be restored in the southwest corner of the site, over the former landfill area.
 Target native grassland species would include Alkali sacaton (Sporobolus airoides), purple needlegrass (Stipa pulchra), and alkali ryegrass (Elymus triticoides).
-This area would meet the conditions for Heron Pointe, a previously approved residential development located outside the program boundaries south and east of the South Area per Coastal Development Permit 5-97-367-A1.
-The Coastal Development Permit's Amendment Staff Report (filed on September 12,

-2000) requires the creation of 9.2 acres of suitable raptor foraging habitat to support various bird species which nest and/or forage in the South Area and within Gum Grove Park.
+This area would meet theA conditions for the development of Heron Pointe, a previously approved residential development located outside the program boundaries south and east of the South Area involved restoration of raptor habitat per Coastal Development Permit 5-97-367-A1.
+The Coastal Development Permit's Amendment Staff Report (filed on September 12, 2000) requires the creation of 9.2 acres of suitable raptor foraging habitat to support various bird species which nest and/or forage in the South Area and within Gum Grove Park.
+Figure 2-12 shows the approximate location of the raptor foraging area, which overlaps multiple habitat types know to support foraging activities for a variety of raptor species including, but not limited to, harrier hawk, American kestrel, red-tailed hawk, red-shouldered hawk, cooper's hawk and white-tailed kite.